John Holland, 1st Duke of Exeter: Political career

 In 1397 Holland had marched with King Richard to arrest the latter's uncle Thomas of Woodstock, 1st Duke of Gloucester, and Richard Fitzalan, 11th Earl of Arundel, and later seized and held Arundel Castle at the king's request.
 As a reward, on 29 September 1397 he was created Duke of Exeter.

 In 1399 he accompanied King Richard on his expedition to Ireland.
 Following their return the king sent him to try to negotiate with his own first cousin and Holland's brother-in-law Henry Bolingbroke, son of John of Gaunt.
 After Bolingbroke deposed Richard in 1399 and took the throne as King Henry IV (1399–1413), he called to account those who had been involved in the arrest and downfall of his uncle Thomas of Woodstock, and confiscated all rewards and titles received by them from King Richard.
 Thus Holland was stripped of his dukedom, becoming again merely Earl of Huntingdon.

 Early in 1400 Holland entered into a conspiracy, known as the Epiphany Rising, with his nephew Thomas Holland, Earl of Kent, and with Thomas le Despencer, 1st Earl of Gloucester, and others.
 Their aim was to assassinate King Henry and his sons, and to return Richard, then in prison, to the throne.
 The plot failed and Holland fled, but was caught, near Pleshey Castle in Essex, and executed on 16 January 1400.
 Among those who witnessed the execution was Arundel's son, Thomas Fitzalan, 12th Earl of Arundel.

 Holland's lands and titles were forfeited, but eventually they were restored to his second son John Holland, 2nd Duke of Exeter.

 Marriage and issue

-In 1386 he married Elizabeth of Lancaster, a daughter of John of Gaunt, 1st Duke of Lancaster (younger brother of the Black Prince) by his wife Blanche of Lancaster, by whom he had children including:
+In 1386, John married Elizabeth of Lancaster, a daughter of John of Gaunt, 1st Duke of Lancaster (younger brother of the Black Prince) by his wife Blanche of Lancaster, by whom he had children including: